Speeding Ticket Las Vegas, Nevada

-The same demerit point system is used for those with a CDL as for regular drivers.
-However, if you drive 15 miles per hour or faster over the posted speed in Las Vegas, Nevada, this is considered as a serious offense.
+The same demerit point system is used for those with a CDL as regular drivers.
+However, if you drive 15 miles per hour or faster over the posted speed in Las Vegas, Nevada, this is considered a serious offense.
 If you receive two serious offense moving violations within a certain time frame, your CDL may be suspended.
-You have an obligation to notify your employer of any moving violation you are charged within a timely manner.
+You have an obligation to notify your employer of any moving violation you are charged in a timely manner.

 What about out-of-state licenses and Las Vegas speeding tickets?

 You will have fines that you must pay to the court in Las Vegas, Nevada.
 Because each state has its own demerit point system, you will most likely receive points based on a speeding offense in your home state.
 You should consult with a traffic ticket attorney from your state to learn more.

 Is it possible to “seal” a Nevada speeding ticket after conviction?

 You will have to wait for a full year following your conviction to begin the record-sealing process.
 If your case is dismissed or if you are acquitted, you can begin the process of sealing immediately.
 This process may go more smoothly with the help of a qualified traffic ticket lawyer.

 Should I pay or fight my traffic ticket?

 Because a speeding ticket can result in fines, demerit points, a criminal record, and increased insurance rates, it might be beneficial to find an experienced traffic ticket attorney to help you to have your ticket dismissed or at least reduced to a non-moving violation.

 Should I fight my speeding ticket in a trial?